Skip to content

 3

-Scope the kernel gate to the agent (early access)
+Scope the Execution Gate to the agent (early access)

-With Active Defence, the Execution Gate arms scoped to the agent's cgroup: unknown binaries are denied at exec by the kernel inside the agent's process tree, and the rest of the host is untouched.
+With the Active Defence stack (Pro and Enterprise), the Execution Gate arms scoped to the agent's cgroup: unknown binaries are denied at exec by the kernel inside the agent's process tree, and the rest of the host is untouched.

 Arming always follows a zero-deny rehearsal, and disarm never needs a license.
 The gate refuses to brick you.